OXY2DEV/markview.nvim/Checkboxes.md

 > enable
 > `boolean or nil`

-When set to `false`, headings are not rendered.
+When set to `false`, checkboxes are not rendered.

 ### State options